 InnovateCV will be launching a new company and product, Apploi, in April.
 I chatted with CEO Adam Lewis about the new product which, taken to its logical conclusion, could obsolete much of the founding company.
 “Our enemy is the resume,” Lewis said.
+“We want candidates to show their true colors … which you can’t do in a black and white resume.”
+Apploi is a modern, mobile solution to the problem of finding employees, or, if you’re a jobseeker, a job.
+Essentially, it’s a tablet app which walks candidates through a short and customizable series of basic questions, and then gets to the interesting part: video answers, audio answers, sliders to indicated data like hours of availability, and quick, simple tap-to-submit multiple choice answers.
+Photo credit: pursuethepassion via photopin cc.
 Dropbox buys Mailbox, the email app we’re already sick of hearing about.
 File-sharing company Dropbox has acquired Mailbox, the email management app everyone’s been drooling over for the past few weeks all over the Internet.

 In a note on the Dropbox company blog, co-founders Arash Ferdowsi and Drew Houston wrote that they were as obnoxiously besotted with the idea of the app as the rest of y’all.
 “When we discovered Mailbox, we fell in love — it was simple, delightful, and beautifully engineered,” they wrote.
 “After spending time with [Mailbox parent company Orchestra founders] Gentry [Underwood], Scott [Cannon], and the team, it became clear that their calling was the same as ours at Dropbox — to solve life’s hidden problems and re-imagine the things we do every day.

-We all quickly realized that together we could save millions of people a lot of pain.”
-If you’d like to get an idea of what the aforementioned nerds are panting about, here’s a demo clip.
+The technology sector in Scotland is supported by a fine research base, an excellent graduate and university base and an innovative research-pooling approach.
+We caught up with De Nichilo at SXSW, where he appeared to be having a great time meeting with potential investors, PR people, and press people.
+VB's working with marketing expert Scott Brinker to understand the new digital marketing organization.
+After 1.5M downloads, Pokki’s Start menu for Windows 8 gets a slick refresh.
+Apparently a lot of people miss having the Start menu in Windows 8.
 SweetLabs’ Pokki app, which adds a Start menu and app launcher to the Windows 8 OS, has attracted 1.5 million downloads to date.
 Pokki for Windows 8 launched back in mid-October and hit 500,000 downloads on Dec.
 20. In just a few weeks, the app has tripled in popularity with 1.5 million downloads.
 And people are using it — SweetLabs said that users open the Start menu an average of 10 times a day.

 Find out at DataBeat, May 19-20 in San Francisco, from top data scientists, analysts, investors, and entrepreneurs.
 Register now and save $200!
 “Big data” isn’t just an enterprise trend.
 It’s a technological innovation that is already making a difference in your life.
 Police are mixing crime data and sociological information to anticipate incidences of crime.
 “Big Data” is one of the main themes of CloudBeat 2012, VentureBeat’s upcoming conference highlighting real cases of revolutionary cloud adoption.
 We believe it’s time to cut through the hype and show you some cool companies that use big data to further research in the fields of healthcare, law, government, and education.
 We narrowed it down to some ground-breaking favorites who helped define the field.
 Meet our inaugural list of big data companies that are exploiting data in ways that you wouldn’t expect.
+Data as a Service/Metamarkets.
 InfoArmy wants YOU to create business intelligence reports.

 How can big data and smart analytics tools ignite growth for your company?
 Find out at DataBeat, May 19-20 in San Francisco, from top data scientists, analysts, investors, and entrepreneurs.
 Register now and save $200!
 The army tells recruits to “be all that you can be.”
 While in the military context, this statement relates to physical prowess and leadership skills, InfoArmy applies the same principal to business intelligence.
 InfoArmy is a marketplace where researchers, analysts, or anyone with the requisite skill set can make extra money by writing competitive intelligence reports.
+The startup has raised $17.3 million in its second round of funding to “recruit a global army of researchers to build the largest and most comprehensive database of business intelligence reports in existence.”
 These fightin’ words come from chief executive Jim Fowler, a veteran of the BI industry who is using his training, experience, and expertise to strike fear into the heart of the enemy.